I’ve Lived with Lyme for Decades, and This is What it is Like

 It took 25 years, countless doctors and medications, and a determined partner to finally arrive at a diagnosis: Lyme disease.
 Lyme disease is an infection caused by bacteria transmitted through the bite of an infected tick.
 Though I wasn’t aware of it at the time (and neither were the majority of medical doctors), Lyme and tick-borne diseases are prevalent across the United States with reported cases in each of the 50 states.
 The infection is powerful and can spread to the joints, heart, and nervous system if left untreated.

 The symptoms of the undiagnosed disease left me pretty much sedentary and unsociable for a good part of two decades.
 The soreness would come and go without rhyme or reason, so I was always on the lookout for the next bout of illness.
-It was very isolating, and when I met my partner, Taylor Hood, in 2010, I decided that I’d rather feel unwell and do something anyway than feel unwell and be in bed.
+It was very isolating, and when I met my boyfriend, Taylor Hood, in 2010, I decided that I’d rather feel unwell and do something anyway than feel unwell and be in bed.
+He also was determined to find an answer.

 Activity was never the cause of my soreness.
 We leaned into the “dirtbag” lifestyle that Taylor was already into.
 We camped in the wilderness, doing all of the things that we both loved to do.
 It quickly became apparent, however, that when I wasn’t feeling well, our camping trips, surfing adventures, and hikes were more arduous and less fun.